MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/governance-actions.md

 > [!NOTE]
 > In SharePoint and OneDrive, Defender for Cloud Apps supports user quarantine only for files in Shared Documents libraries (SharePoint Online) and files in the Documents library (OneDrive for Business).
 >
-> Microsoft Defender for Office 365 Customers can control quarantined files in SharePoint and OneDrive via [https://security.microsoft.com/quarantine?viewid=Files](https://security.microsoft.com/quarantine?viewid=Files), including recovering files, deleting them, and download them in a password protected ZIP files.
+> Microsoft Defender for Office 365 Customers can control detected malware files in SharePoint and OneDrive via [https://security.microsoft.com/quarantine?viewid=Files](https://security.microsoft.com/quarantine?viewid=Files), including recovering files, deleting them, and download them in a password protected ZIP files.
+This option is limited to files that were not already quarantined by Microsoft Defender for Cloud Apps.
->
 > In SharePoint, Defender for Cloud Apps supports quarantine tasks only for files with Shared Documents in path in English.
 >
 > Actions will only show for connected apps.
+>

 ## Activity governance actions